Larry Coryell

-Larry Coryell (born Lorenz Albert Van DeLinder III; April 2, 1943 – February 19, 2017) was an American jazz guitarist.
+Larry Coryell (born Lorenz Albert Van DeLinder III; April 2, 1943 – February 19, 2017) was an American jazz rock guitarist, widely considered the "godfather of jazz rock".
+Alongside Gábor Szabó, he was a pioneer in melding jazz, country and rock music.
+Coryell was also a music teacher and a writer, penning a monthly column for Guitar Player magazine from 1977 to 1989.
+He collaborated with a number of other high-profile musicians, including John McLaughlin, Chick Corea, Miroslav Vitouš, Billy Cobham, Lenny White, Emily Remler, Al Di Meola, Paco de Lucía, Steve Morse and others.

 Early life

 Larry Coryell was born in Galveston, Texas, United States.
 He never knew his biological father, a musician.
 He was raised by his stepfather Gene, a chemical engineer, and his mother Cora, who encouraged him to learn piano when he was four years old.

-In his teens he switched to guitar.
+In Coryell's teens, he switched to guitar.
 After his family moved to Richland, Washington, he took lessons from a teacher who lent him albums by Les Paul, Johnny Smith, Barney Kessel, and Tal Farlow.
 When asked what jazz guitar albums influenced him, Coryell cited On View at the Five Spot Cafe by Kenny Burrell, Red Norvo with Strings, and The Incredible Jazz Guitar of Wes Montgomery.
 He liked blues and pop music and tried to play jazz when he was eighteen.
 He said that hearing Wes Montgomery changed his life.

 Coryell graduated from Richland High School, where he played in local bands the Jailers, the Rumblers, the Royals, and the Flames.
 He also played with the Checkers from Yakima.
-He then moved to Seattle to attend the University of Washington.
+Coryell then moved to Seattle to attend the University of Washington.

 Career

+1960s

 In September 1965, Coryell moved to New York City, where he attended Mannes School of Music.
 After moving to New York, he listened to classical composers such as Bartók, Debussy, Ravel, Stravinsky, and Shostakovich.

-He replaced guitarist Gábor Szabó in Chico Hamilton's quintet.
-In 1967–68, he recorded with Gary Burton.
-During the mid-1960s he played with the Free Spirits, his first recorded band.
-His music during the late-1960s and early-1970s combined rock, jazz, and eastern music.
+Coryell replaced guitarist Gábor Szabó in Chico Hamilton's quintet.
+His challenge, at the time, was to combine the bluesy, psychedelic rock 'n' roll of Cream (especially Eric Clapton's guitar style) and The Jimi Hendrix Experience with his jazz training.
+Of the latter, Coryell first saw them live in 1967 at the Manhattan nightclub The Scene and was "very impressed" by them.
+Coryell's continued attendance to The Scene exposed him to further music of a similar ilk, catching the performances of Frank Zappa, Buddy Guy, The Velvet Underground, Stevie Winwood, The Doors and others.

+In 1969, former Miles Davis Quintet drummer Tony Williams invited Coryell to join his new band, The Tony Williams Lifetime.
+While flattered by the invitation, he politely declined and suggested, in his place, his British friend and NY newcomer John McLaughlin, then known as "Johnny Mac."
+It was a career-making move for McLaughlin.
+Because of his tenure with the Lifetime, he was invited to join Davis's electric band, recording In a Silent Way (1969), the Bitches Brew (1970) double-album and Jack Johnson (1971).